Winners and losers in Amazon’s $13.7B purchase of Whole Foods

 There have been some hiccups along the company’s path: As Instacart has grown, it has faced a ton of costly backlash from contractors and customers who have been frustrated with its lack of pricing transparency.
 But still, it is growing and has built something that more than Amazon will want to have.

-Google Shopping: Google was early in its moves back in 2013 to square up to Amazon with Google Shopping Express.
+Google was early in its moves back in 2013 to square up to Amazon with Google Shopping Express.
 It moved into more food eventually, and slowly expanded its partnerships.
 One of those partnerships is with Whole Foods.
 With Amazon as an owner, one probable outcome would be Whole Foods transferring its deliveries to Amazon and away from Google.

 Could this mean that Google will be looking for more food stores as partners?
 Will it expand what it delivers from other partners like Costco and Target?